griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/06_workflow_outputs.md

 ## Code Review

-I this final section we learned out to get the `output` from the `workflow` in order to be able to integrate this workflow into our application.
+In this final section we learned out to get the `output` from the `workflow` in order to be able to integrate this workflow into our application.

 Review your code.